Skip to the main content.

 How do you run an employee engagement survey?

 Employee engagement surveys can be run using software, such as DeskAlerts.
-Once you’ve designed your survey questions, you simply input them into the software and deliver them to employees.
+Once you’ve designed your survey questions for employees, you simply input them into the software and deliver them to employees.
 Employees then respond to your questions on employee engagement, providing you with results and data.

 Read More